-North Indian and Middle Eastern music and performance practice, Arab music theory, North Indian folk music; tuning and temperament.
+North Indian and Middle Eastern musics and performance practices, Arab music theory (maqam), North Indian folk music; tuning and temperament.

 Garland Encyclopedia of World Music, Vol. 6, The Middle East, 2002.
 Co-editor.

 Music 175F/293F – Music Cultures of the World: The Middle East

 Music 175G/293G – Music Cultures of the World: India

 Music 160E/260E – The Arabic System of Melodic Modes (the maqamat) – a lecture class

 Music 168X/262X – Umm Kulthum: Her Music, Her Life, Her Times

 Music A 70M/170M/270M – the UCSB Middle East Ensemble

 Music A 70I/170I/270I – Music of India (sitar) Ensemble